seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 python -m http.server 1948
 ```

 🔵 Now you can navigate to ``http://localhost:1948/dashboard.html`` in order to view the dashboard as a web app.
 This requires two different terminal windows: one for running the server, and another for running the tests, which should be run from the same directory.
-(Use ``CTRL-C`` to stop the http server.)
+(Use ``CTRL+C`` to stop the http server.)

 🔵 Here's a full example of what the SeleniumBase Dashboard may look like: